Nothing lubricates the gears of love like a great playlist of seductive music.

 I like to mix more romantic songs with something happy and lively as well.

 - Dancing In The Dark: Keep the romance mood but with more rock power

 - Summer of 69: The melancholy of reminiscing on a great young love mixed with an uplifting beat.
 An air of rebellious freedom from the ’60 plus 69 in the title :).

-- It’s My Life: It’s now or never, I just wanna live while I’m alive, my heart is like an open highway , an optimistic shout to enjoying the moment
+- It’s My Life: It’s now or never, I just wanna live while I’m alive, my heart is like an open highway, an optimistic shout to enjoy the moment

 - You’re Simply The Best: if you’re having a great time, she’ll associate “the best” with you

-- Rolling Stones: most from the Stones is great, a great mix of rock and sensual
+- Rolling Stones: most of the Stones is great, a great mix of rock and sensual

 So you want to stay in that “happy song section” for at least a few songs before going back to the mellower sounds.